A road with an intimidating sheer cliff to Black Rock Reservoir in CA

 Black Rock Reservoir is a small remote scenic lake at an elevation of 1.260m (4,133 ft) above the sea level, located in Fresno County, in the U.S. state of California.

 The reservoir is located at the outskirts of Kings Canyon National Park, on the edge of Sierra National Forest, in the central portion of California.

 Can you drive to Black Rock Reservoir in California?

-The road to reach the lake is called Black Rock Road.
-It’s 11 miles long, paved and extremely narrow.
-A quick glance at the map, at its sheer drops and serpentine twists and turns, confirms that this is no hype.
+The paved road to the reservoir is not recommended for persons with nervous conditions.
+It’s called Black Rock Road.
+It’s 17km (11 miles) long.
 From Fresno, go 47 miles east on CA 180, to Piedra Road, then 17 miles on Trimmer Springs Road to the split at the bridge that crosses the river to Balch Camp.
 Follow Black Rock Road through the PG&E facility and continue on to Black Rock Reservoir.

 Road suggested by autoramblings.com